wazuh/wazuh-qa/docs/tests/integration/test_agentd/test_agentd_parametrized_reconnections.md

 ## Testing

-The tests are based on testing a different number of connection attempts and time between them and then, verifying that the connection between AgentD and RemoteD is finally successful.
+The tests are based on testing a different number of connection attempts and time between them and then, verify if the connection between `wazuh-agentd` and `wazuh-remoted` is finally successful.

 ### Checks